 Why subscribe?

-Tom Jefferson and Carl Heneghan have published widely in peer-reviewed journals as columnists in The Spectator, Spiked, and the print and broadcast media.
+Tom Jefferson and Carl Heneghan have published widely in peer-reviewed journals, as well as in various print and broadcast media.

-The TTE catalogue includes over 650 posts, and several series are in the archive.
+The TTE catalogue includes over 1000 posts and several series.

-We have a reputation for tackling controversial subjects and questioning the status quo, and we work with a broad group with skills in evidence-based medicine.
+We have a reputation for tackling controversial subjects and questioning the status quo, and we collaborate with a diverse group of experts with skills in evidence-based medicine.

 Who runs Trust the Evidence?